stupidcomputer/dot_testing/README.md

 ------------

 * [ ] integrate `disko` and `sops-nix` into the setup
+* [ ] write an app that replaces the nextcloud phonetrack setup
 * [ ] establish backup infrastructure for `netbox`

 license